zegl/extremely-linear/README.md

 ## Performance?
 Is this fast? 🏎

-Thanks to the GPU powered crashing in lucky_commit, generating a 8 character prefix takes roughyl 2 seconds on my computer (2021 Macbok Pro with M1 Pro).
+Thanks to the GPU powered crashing in lucky_commit, generating a 8 character prefix takes roughly 2 seconds on my computer (2021 Macbook Pro with M1 Pro).

-Using CPU-only crashing (if your computer does not have a GPU) attached, the same opperation takes ~43 seconds on the same computer.
+Using CPU-only crashing (if your computer does not have a GPU) attached, the same operation takes ~43 seconds on the same computer.

 # Future ideas and epic hacks